gutschke/isodhcp/isodhcp.8.md

 # Description

 **isodhcp**
-is a lightweight, specialized DHCP server designed for secure Linux routers hosting Guest, IoT, or untrusted networks.
+is a specialized DHCP server designed for secure Linux routers hosting guest, IoT, or untrusted networks.
+It prioritizes Layer 3 client isolation and strictly controls network topology based on client classification.

-Unlike standard DHCP servers, **isodhcp** utilizes an "Unnumbered Interface" architecture.
-It assigns clients a **/32** subnet mask (255.255.255.255), forcing all traffic - even traffic destined for other devices on the same physical wire - to route through the gateway.

-Simultaneously, **isodhcp** interacts directly with the Linux kernel using **netlink** to inject explicit host routes for every connected client.
-This combination allows the administrator to implement strict layer 3 client isolation and granular firewalling (via **NFTables**) on the router, effectively treating a shared Ethernet segment as a collection of point-to-point links.
+It operates in three distinct modes:

+**1. Isolated Mode (Standard):**
+The default behavior.
+Assigns clients a **/32** subnet mask.
+The server injects a specific host route into the kernel for each client.
+This forces all traffic to pass through the gateway, enabling strict isolation.

+**2. Micro-Segmentation Mode (Compatibility):**
-For legacy clients that lack support for point-to-point **/32** netmasks, **isodhcp** can operate in a micro-segmentation mode that helps with compatibility problems.
-For these clients, **isodhcp** dynamically carves a **/30** subnet (4 IPs) out of the main pool.
-It assigns a secondary alias IP to the router interface to serve as the gateway for that specific client.
-The client sees a standard broadcast domain, but is effectively isolated in its own tiny subnet.
+For "Legacy" devices that malfunction with /32 masks (e.g., game consoles), the server dynamically allocates a tiny **/30** subnet (4 IPs).
+It creates a secondary IP alias on the router interface to serve as the gateway for that specific client.

-Furthermore **isodhcp** can utilize source NAT'ing to make all traffic that is directed towards a client look as if it originated from the gateway address assigned to that client.
-This can help with restricted network implementations.

-The daemon uses raw sockets (via **scapy**) to handle DHCP traffic, bypassing standard UDP listeners.
-It includes built-in rate limiting to prevent DoS attacks and manages lease persistence via a JSON file.
+**3. Playground Mode:**
+A reserved, contiguous subnet carved out of the main pool for devices that require standard Layer 2 visibility (e.g., Chromecast, Apple TV).
+Clients in the playground share a standard subnet mask (e.g., /26) and can communicate with each other, even if global isolation is enforced.

+The server features built-in DoS protection (quarantine), ARP conflict detection, and robust integration with **nftables** for high-performance firewalling.

 <a name="options"></a>